-Detailed lap and split data for running activities are available with the Strava Summit Analysis Pack on the iOS app
+Detailed lap and split data for running activities are available with the Strava Summit Analysis Pack on the mobile app

 How it Works

 The mobile workout analysis will be displayed automatically on your run activity page.
 Scroll down past matched runs to see a preview of your workout analysis and your splits at a glance.
 Click on the preview to open the workout analysis screen.
 The analysis will default to lap data but, if no laps are present, you will see a breakdown of your split data.
 The bar graph charts your pace over the laps or splits and you can see a numerical breakdown of your distance, elapsed time and pace for each lap or split below the graph.
 You can scroll through the graph or chart and highlight sections of your activity to learn more about your pace zones.

 On run activities with heart rate and/or laps data, you will have additional options for configuring your workout analysis.
 Select the setting icon (highlighted below) to toggle between laps and splits and choose between a background overlay of elevation or heart rate data.

 The pace zones used for your Workout Analysis are determined by your chosen performance stat.
 You can set this number from the My Performance tab on the web or by editing your profile on the iOS or Android app (look for Running Race Distance and Running Race Time.)
 Splits are automatically created every mile or kilometer (depending on your preferred units.)

 Is this feature available for other activity types?

 The mobile workout analysis will be displayed automatically on most activities that contain at least two laps.
 On cycling activities, power is also required to generate a workout analysis.
 Depending on the activity type, you will see your laps analyzed based on heart rate, power, speed, or distance.
 You can set your heart rate zones, pace zones, and FTP to calculate power zones in your profile settings.